comet-dev/ices/README.md

 # Remove
  ices remove build-name
 ```
 Done!
-Your builds and plugins are successfully install to the PATH of your choice.
+Your builds and plugins are successfully installed to the PATH of your choice.
+Add it to your repository!

 ## Contributing
  - Npm install ices and edit/add files